DaoCloud/DaoCloud-docs/docs/en/docs/kairship/resource/ingress.md

     <!--screenshot-->

-3. The new function is an early adopter.
+3. The new feature is an early adopter.
 It supports one-click conversion of sub-cluster services to multicloud ingress.
 Click `Experience Now` on the list page, select the ingress under the specified working cluster and namespace, and click OK to convert successfully.

     <!--screenshot-->